jallowmodou/APEX/README.md

 ## Overview

-This is the code for i integrated using different sources on how to build a Bitcoin startup.
+This is the code I integrate using different sources on how to build a Bitcoin startup.
 I started off using the [tesserect.js](https://github.com/naptha/tesseract.js?ref=devawesome.io) demo repository and added functionality on top of it.
 This app is still a work in progress.

 ## Dependencies
 - Node.js